Skip to main content

 How long to take it for

-If you have epilepsy, it's likely that once your condition is under control you'll still need to take gabapentin for many years.
+If you have epilepsy, it's likely that when your condition is under control you'll still need to take gabapentin for many years.

-If you have nerve pain, once your pain has gone you'll continue to take gabapentin for several months or longer to stop it coming back.
+If you have nerve pain, when your pain has gone you'll continue to take gabapentin for several months or longer to stop it coming back.

 If you forget to take it

-If you forget a dose, take it as soon as you remember.
-If it's within 2 hours of the next dose, it's better to leave out the missed dose and take your next dose as normal.
+If you forget a dose, take it as soon as you remember, unless it's within 2 hours of your next dose.
+In this case, skip the missed dose and take your next dose at the usual time.

 Never take 2 doses at the same time.
 Never take an extra dose to make up for a forgotten one.